contentful/contentful.js/README.md

 ```
 The link resolution is applied to one level deep by default.
 If you need it to be applied deeper, you may specify the `include` parameter when fetching your entries as follows `client.getEntries({include: <value>})`.
 The `include` parameter can be set to a number up to 10..

+By default, the SDK will keep links, which could not get resolved, in your response.
+If you want to completely remove fields which could not be resolved, set `removeUnresolved: true` in the configuration options.

 ### Sync

 The Sync API allows you to keep a local copy of all content in a space up-to-date via delta updates, meaning only changes that occurred since last sync call.